Skip to main content

 targetA.fliped = true

--- Set the animation and movement path of the model
+-- Set model's animation and movement path

 targetA:play("walk", true)